 Relax and ‘take a step back in time’ at one of the most beautiful and accommodating lodging options Jacksboro has to offer – and the only one located in the historic downtown area.

 You may just drive by the 120+ year old renovated stone building – called The Eastburn Building – in the center of Jacksboro if you didn’t know that what is inside will take your breath away!

 Take a hike up the long-wide wood staircase to the second floor to experience a vision of splendor, elegance and history.
-A modern take of an old-style elevator is also available to take you to the Sitting Parlor where FREE bottled water and fruit await our guests.
-The Sitting Parlor is open to all guests for relaxing outside of your private rooms to read, relax and visit with other guests.
+A modern take of an old-style elevator is also available to take you to the Sitting Parlor where FREE bottled water and coffee await our guests.
+The Sitting Parlor is open to all B&B guests for relaxing outside of your private rooms to read, relax and visit with other guests.

 Each private room has its own private bathroom and is appointed in ways not normally seen in any hotel.
 Special attention was given to the design and décor of each of the five magnificent rooms.
 Three of the rooms have high-back old-fashioned claw-foot tubs within the main room, and all have elegant walk-in showers, with luxury shower heads.

 Each room has top-quality ceiling fans and flat-screen TVs are conveniently placed in each room in case you want to keep up with ‘what’s going on.’